harsshan06s/dlminiproject/README.md

 For JSON clients, send `{ "image_base64": "..." }` instead of multipart form data.

-A simple health check is provided at `GET /healthz`.
+A simple health check is provided at `GET /healthz`, and the root page now doubles as a lightweight demo UI for quick manual testing.

 ## Reproducibility